DmitryYusupov/test-separation-with-gradle/README.md

 # Tests separation with gradle
 It shows you how to create simple gradle project which contains both unit and integrationTest.

-Project's gradle file allows tasks to run unit and integration test separately
+Project's gradle file provide tasks to run unit and integration test separately
 ### Run both test ###
 gradle build